-Standard Deduction For Cash Charitable Contributions - If you claimed a charitable contribution as a standard deduction (CCSD) from federal Form 1040 or 1040-SR, line 10b, this amount may only be claimed for California purposes as an itemized deduction.
+Cash Charitable Contributions With Your Standard Deduction - If you claimed a charitable contribution with your standard deduction (CCSD) from federal Form 1040 or 1040-SR, line 10b, this amount may only be claimed for California purposes as an itemized deduction.
 Enter the amount allowed using California law on line 11, column C.